arcaravaggi/CV/Anthony_Caravaggi_CV.md

 **Caravaggi A**, Banks P, Burton C, Finlay CMV, Hayward M, Haswell, PM, Rowcliffe JM, Wood M (*in review*) A review of camera trapping for conservation behaviour research

+**Caravaggi A**, Plowman A, Wright D, Bishop C (*in review*) The composition of captive ruffed lemur (*Varecia* spp.) diets in UK zoological collections, with reference to the problems of obesity and iron storage disease

 Havlin P, **Caravaggi A**, Montgomery WI (*in review*) The diet and abundance of an introduced insular population of Red-Necked Wallabies, *Macropus rufogriseus*

 **Caravaggi A**, Vallely M-C, Hogg K, Freeman M, Fadaei E, Reid N, Tosh D (*in review*) Circadian activity, seasonal occurrence, and predator-prey relationships of free-ranging mammals revealed by camera traps